NethermindEth/agentarena-arbiter/Demo/app/api/submissions/Readme.md

 3. **Ensure MongoDB is running**

-The API requires MongoDB for task validation and finding storage.
+The API requires MongoDB for project validation and finding storage.

 ```bash
 # Check if MongoDB is running